nrudzis/Capstone_2/roadmap.md

 - With basic UI and above capabilities working, move to production version
     - Render for client, server
     - Supabase for db
+- Client-side validation with React Hook Form, server-side validation with jsonschema
+    - now implemented for Login/Register forms (client) and routes (server)
+- UI
+    - initial MUI TextField and Button components for Login/Register and welcome page

 ### To Do

 #### Form validation
-- Add client side validation, server side validation with JSON schema
+- Client side validation, server side validation with JSON schema
+    - Implement in user account page

 #### Home page, User account UI
 - Improve styling with CSS, MUI